Kevin-Rau/Chess/README.md

 ###Main Game Flow

-The most important functions are Game.execPlayerturn() & board.execute().
+The most important functions are Game.execPlayerturn() & Board.execute().
 They handle a lot of the game's logic flow

 One: game.execPlayerTurn(chess)
   - get first square